leanchess/leanchess.github.io/index.md

 Again, there are numerous reasons for applying this particular design to OSless editions:

-1. Black is the leanest of all colors.
+1. Black is the leanest color.
 1. LeanChess always plays black.
 1. Black lends the pieces the color of upscale marble.
 1. Brown lends the board the color of unpainted wood.